Explain the law of demand with its assumptions.

-The Law of Demand is based on following assumption.
+The Law of Demand is based on the following assumption.

-1. Size and composition of population remains constant:-
+1. Size and composition of the population remains constant:-

-There should not be any change in the size and composition of population.
-Because a change in population will bring about a change in demand even if price remains the same.
+There should not be any change in the size and composition of the population.
+Because a change in population will bring about a change in demand even if the price remains the same.

-Income of consumer should remain constant.
-If there is any change in income, demand tends to change even though price is constant.
+The income of consumer should remain constant.
+If there is any change in income, demand tends to change even though the price is constant.
 For example, if income increases people will demand more quantity of a commodity even at a higher price.

 3. Tastes and habits remain constant:-